 Can Brandon Marshall and Eric Decker Live up to the Hype?

 Not since the likes of Keyshawn Johnson and Wayne Chrebet have Jets fans had a pair of receivers as explosive and exciting as Brandon Marshall and Eric Decker.
 Marshall and Decker were the first Jets wide receiver duo to both hit the 1,000 yard mark since 1998.
+They had opposing defenses spinning and if you like that you should check out this offer 100 no deposit free spins.
 The last two were none other than Johnson and Chrebet.
 Last season Brandon Marshall broke all types of Jets’ single-season records including: receiving yards (1,502), catches (109), and 100-yard games (10).
 He also tied the team record for touchdowns (14).
 While Marshall broke team records, Decker had an impressive season with 80 catches for 1,027 yards and 12 touchdowns.
 The tandem combined for 189 catches, 2,529 yards, and 26 touchdowns in 2015.
 Their league-leading season solidified their spot as one of the top wide receiver duos in the league.
 The question now is can they do it again?

 The addition of seasoned running back Matt Forte will provide another dimension for the offense this season.
 Forte has reached both 1,339 yards rushing and 808 yards receiving for his season highs.
 Unlike his predecessor, Chris Ivory, Forte is just as dangerous catching the ball out of the backfield as he is running it.
 Forte also spent many years playing with Brandon Marshall in Chicago.
 Having Forte will help free up Marshall and Decker, but at the same time could eat away at their potential receptions.
 Another factor could be age.
 Marshall is 32 years old, and while he had a great season last year he could start to decline over the next couple of years.
 Or he could hold off father time a little bit longer and continue to play at a top-tier level.
 Decker on the other hand, will be looking to eventually emerge into the number one wide receiver spot once Marshall begins to decline.
 All things considered, Jets fans will be hoping the duo have yet to hit their peak.
 They’ll get their first glimpse July 27th once training camp begins.